somedatapacket/docs.humio.com/content/parsers/timestamps.md

 ## Timezones

-Since Humio stores timestamps Millisecond Unit Time the timezone present on the input (if any) is stored in a separate field called `@timezone`.
+Since Humio stores timestamps in Unix Time the timezone present on the input (if any) is stored in a separate field called `@timezone`.

 In most cases this field will have the value `Z` (UTC).